Spray Nozzle Glossary & Technical Guide

 Air Atomizing Spray

-Uses compressed air to create an exceptionally fine mist with the smallest droplet sizes available.
-Ideal for delicate applications including precision painting, cooling sensitive equipment, humidification, and lubrication where accuracy and uniformity are critical.
-The air-assisted mechanism breaks liquid into micro-droplets, creating a soft, even spray pattern.
-Essential for applications requiring controlled application of expensive or hazardous materials.
+Uses compressed air to create an exceptionally fine mist with the smallest droplet sizes availableātypically 20 to 200 microns.
+Ideal for precision painting, humidification, cooling sensitive equipment, and lubrication.

 Jetting Spray (Solid Stream)